SEA - SEL

 ICN

-Take the AREX Express train for a quick 40-minute ride from ICN to Seoul Station, avoiding costly taxis.
+Take the AREX Express train for a quick 40-minute ride from ICN to Seoul Station, avoiding costly taxis and traffic delays.

 Read more about ICNby Robert Schrader